ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 DuckDB offering powerful features with this level of simplicity should no longer surprise me but ... it still does.
 It's just _so_ refreshing to be spared from having to mess around with c/make, Docker or signing up for some web service before you can start experimenting.

 I also want to make sure I call attention to just how nice DuckDB's [`EXCLUDE`](https://duckdb.org/docs/current/sql/expressions/star#exclude-clause) clause is when working with vector columns.
 When working with pgvector, I found myself having to remember to only output certain columns for fear of accidentally dumping thousands of lines of vector output into my terminal when naively using `SELECT * FROM some_table`.
-With DuckDB, you can instead use `SELECT * EXCLUDE (emeddings) FROM frames;` without fear of spamming your terminal.
+With DuckDB, you can instead use `SELECT * EXCLUDE (embeddings) FROM frames;` without fear of spamming your terminal.

 ### Indexes